iankorf/phic/README.md

 Unlike most HMMs which have tables of discrete emission probabilities, the emissions in PHIC are drawn from a Poisson distribution.
 The emissions are the number of expected counts.
+All of the calculations are done in log space, so long sequences of numbers should be fine.